 As international concerns for the plight of the Iraqi people have grown, the United States has had increasing difficulty maintaining support for international sanctions.
 The oilfor-food program, established by Resolution 986 (April 15, 1995) and in operation since December 1996, has been progressively modified to improve Iraq's living standards, and the United States has eased its own sanctions to align them with the program.
-(For a discussion of the program, see CRS Report RL30472, Iraq: Oil-For-Food Program.)
-Of the Security Council permanent members, the United States has set the highest standards for full Iraqi compliance.
-The United States rules out direct dialogue with Iraq on the grounds that Iraq's level of compliance does not justify U.S.-Iraq talks.
+Of the Security Council permanent members, the United States has set the highest standards for full Iraqi compliance that would trigger a lifting of sanctions.
+The United States rules out direct dialogue with Iraq on the grounds that Iraq's level of compliance does not justify talks.
+(See CRS Report RL30472, Iraq: Oil-For-Food Program.)

 "Smart Sanctions" Initiative.
 During a February 2001 trip to the Middle East, Secretary of State Powell presented a U.S. plan to facilitate exports of civilian equipment to Iraq in exchange for measures to ensure that no militarily useful goods reach Iraq.
 The Administration portrayed its initiative as an effort to rebuild containment by narrowing differences within the Security Council and limiting sanctions erosion.
-France, Russia, and China appear to believe that the U.S objective is to keep sanctions on Iraq as part of an overall U.S. effort to destabilize Saddam Husayn.
+France, Russia, and China have generally sought to ease sanctions in order to give Iraq incentives to cooperate with the international community.